kopia/kopia/site/content/docs/Contribution guidelines/_index.md

 ## Submitting issues

-* If you find a bug or have a feature request, please submit an issue at https://github.com/kopia/kopia/issues
+* If you find a bug or have a feature request, please submit an issue in the main Kopia project at https://github.com/kopia/kopia/issues.
+* To keep all issues in one central location, please do not create issues directly in the `kopia/htmlui` (or other auxiliary) project.

 ## Security issues